 - YES to vaccination: If you are not currently pregnant or plan to become pregnant.

-- YES to vaccination: If you are currently pregnant AND a high risk patient.
+- YES to vaccination: If you are currently pregnant AND have the following considerations*.

-- YES to vaccination: To protect your pregnant partner and yourself from COVID infection.
+- YES to vaccination: To protect your pregnant partner and yourself from COVID-19 infection.

 “There is currently no evidence that vaccination against COVID-19 has a negative impact on fertility in women and men.
 International specialist societies therefore recommend couples who want to have children to get vaccinated against corona.
-We share this opinion, because an infection with COVID during pregnancy can be very dangerous for mother and child, ”explains our medical director and president of the Austrian IVF society, Prof. Dr. Andreas Obruca.
+We share this opinion, because an infection with COVID during pregnancy can result in an increased risk for mother and child, ”explains our medical director and president of the Austrian IVF society, Prof. Dr. Andreas Obruca.

 - Due to the currently increasing number of infections, we ask you to come WITHOUT ACCOMPANIMENT.

-- EXCEPTIONS that allow accompaniment: day of egg retrieval, interpreting in the event of a language barrier, in the event of psychological stress
+- EXCEPTIONS that allow accompaniment: first consultation, day of egg retrieval, day of insemination / embryo transfer, interpreting in the event of a language barrier, in the event of psychological stress

 - You should only come to your appointment if you have made an appointment by telephone in advance.